h0p3zZ/BScThesis/meetings.md

 <file>: a JSON object containing exactly the following fields:
     "horizon": a JSON integer
     "duration" a JSON integer
-    "importance": either a JSON integer or the string "inf" "timeSlots": a list of <timeslot>
+    "importance": either a JSON integer or the string "Infinity" "timeSlots": a list of <timeslot>
     ...